 1. Use a sharp knife to peel the oranges, removing all of the bitter white pulp and the membrane on the outside of the orange sections.
 With your fingers, separate the sections and cut them into 1-inch pieces.
 Place in a large bowl.

 2. Remove the fronds from the fennel and reserve a few for garnish.
 Cut the ends off the fennel bulb, and slice it very thinly, crosswise.
 Add the fennel, onion, olives, and mint to the oranges.
 Gently combine with a rubber scraper.

-2. Whisk together the oil and vinegar, then whisk in the cayenne, paprika, garlic, salt, and pepper.
-Pour over the oranges and toss gently to blend.
+3. In a small bowl, whisk together lemon juice, paprika, cayenne, coriander, garlic, salt, and pepper.
+Add the oil in a slow drizzle, whisking continuously.
+Pour the dressing over the oranges and toss gently to blend.
 Let the flavors meld for about an hour before serving.
-Tastes great at room temperature and chilled.
+Taste, adjust seasonings, then top with minced fennel fronds.

 Post a comment

 Like what you've read?
 Got something to say?
 Lay it on me!